Vietnam.vn - Nền tảng quảng bá Việt Nam

 A child with a speech impediment is supported by a teacher.

-"The Covid-19 pandemic and its losses affect mental health in many ways.
+"The Covid-19 pandemic and the losses it causes affect mental health in many people.
 However, there is not enough scientific evidence to confirm this because the Covid-19 pandemic has caused more children to need educational intervention.
-Maybe during the social distancing period, parents could not take their children to the doctor, and now they can take their children to the hospital for a check-up.
-At the same time, parents' awareness is also increasing, so they should proactively take their children for a check-up, comprehensive health assessment and intervention when there are more disorders," said Master Thien.
+Perhaps during the social distancing period, parents could not take their children to the doctor, and now they can take their children to the hospital for a check-up.
+At the same time, parents' awareness is also increasing, so they should proactively take their children for check-ups, comprehensive health assessments, and intervention when their children have more disorders," said Master Thien.

 TAKE YOUR CHILD TO THE HOSPITAL FOR A CHECK-UP EARLY

 Mr. Hoang Ha, manager of the Hanamiki Counseling and Integration Support Center, said that recently, the number of parents in preschools who recognize their children have special needs and proactively seek intervention programs has increased.
-Children brought to the center have common symptoms of language and communication difficulties, not being able to speak, not speaking clearly, not being able to talk to friends, not being able to participate in learning with teachers and friends...
+Children brought to the center have common symptoms such as difficulty with language and communication, not being able to speak, not speaking clearly, not being able to talk to friends, not being able to participate in learning with teachers and friends...

 The second group is children with abnormal behavior, such as throwing tantrums, hurting themselves, hurting people around them, running around restlessly, not sitting still, wandering alone, or biting friends...